 In Algebra I, students will build on the knowledge and skills for mathematics in Grades 6-8, which provide a foundation in linear relationships, number and operations, and proportionality.
 Students will study linear, quadratic, and exponential functions and their related transformations, equations, and associated solutions.
 Students will connect functions and their associated solutions in both mathematical and real-world situations.
 Students will use technology to collect and explore data and analyze statistical relationships.
 In addition, students will study polynomials of degree one and two, radical expressions, sequences, and laws of exponents.
 Students will generate and solve linear systems with two equations and two variables and will create new functions through transformations.

-Goal: My goal is to have all my students pass the 8th grade STAAR (and Algebra EOC) and have 50% pass with advance.
-I want to have all my students well prepared for Algebra I for 9th grade so it becomes their easiest subject.
+Goal: My goal is to have all my students pass the Algebra EOC and have 50% of the students pass with Masters.
+I want to have all my students well prepared for Geometry for 9th grade so it becomes their easiest subject.

 A good understanding of 8th grade math and Algebra is important to score well on the SAT, ACT and PSAT (National Merit).
 It is necessary for any college degree and is used in almost all careers.
 8th grade math is used very much in personal finances and other personal decisions.

 Grading: Daily work is worth 100 pts.
 This will be a combination of a worksheet and warm-up.
 There will be test at the end of each unit.
 Each test is worth 100 points.
 I will try to have at least one test every 3-weeks.

 Grades will be calculated as 60% Sumative (unit and chapter tests, Quizzes, and projects) and 40% Formative (homework, warm-up activities, group work and daily assignments).